 - Washability is determined by your choice of paint finishes, especially when there are little ones at home.

-- Different types of paint finishes absorb/reflect light differently, which affects how you see the color.
+- Different types of finishes absorb/reflect light differently, which affects how you see the color.

-Flat or matte paint finishes don't reflect light which is why they're perfect for masking imperfections in your walls.
-Satin paint finishes are slightly more reflective than eggshell paint finishes, giving walls a silky finish that has a slight glow.
+Flat or matte paint doesn't reflect light which is why they're perfect for masking imperfections in your walls.
+Satin paint finishes are slightly more reflective than eggshell, giving walls a silky finish that has a slight glow.

 A paint's sheen or gloss level is usually chosen based on the requirements for durability.
 The higher gloss a paint is, the harder the finish.
 Harder paint finishes are better at withstanding wear and tear.
 At the other end of the spectrum are flat paints.
 The surface of flat paint is more porous so it can trap dirt and be more difficult to clean.